gogacatalin2001/dsa-2021-g3/30413/Toma Lungoci/Lab02/README.md

 # Lab 02

-lab 02: I have installed Git, learned how to use the GitHub platform and how to use them together to submit my work.
+I have installed Git, learned how to use the GitHub platform, how to use them together to submit my work.
-SSL-> studied in depth the resources and managed to work with SSL, first by examining the code snippets and then by working on problems. worked first on the extra problmen because it seemed pretty straightforward (SSL operations presented in pdfs)

-submitted the first problem.
-lab02_problem 1: for the functions i used mainly the ideas from the lab resources
+SSL-> studied the lab resources and practiced the basic SSL operations, using the ideas from the code snippets.

+lab02_problem 1: For the SSL operations i have used functions similar with the ones presented in the labPDF, developed some auxiliary ones (to check if a truck is on the road, to convert a string to an int, to print the list). in/out files are passed as arguments to the main function (printed them to make sure they are read correclty).
-		the "garage" is basically a stack, so i implemented the push and pop operations on it stored 	"road" as a normal SSL
+I have stored the "road" as a normal SSL; The "garage" is basically a stack, since it operates according to the LIFO algorithm, so i named my operations push, pop, top.

-		file names in main arguments
-		struggled a bit in reading the instructions correclty
-		question: should we pay attention to the warning regarding the pointers (if we have a header cell and our pointer is of type "header cell" at first but it points afterwords to a "node"(head->first->next))? i mean it could cause errors? program worked fine.
+lab02_problem 2: I mostly used the same functions as in the "problem 1", same ideas.
+This time around, the "garage" must operate FIFO, so i had to use a "addRear" function (enqueue) and a "deleteFirst"(dequeue)(i named it "out").
+The structure of the program is the same as my first problem.